nanoomlee/nanoomlee.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: (4th year Ph.D candidate in physics at New York University)
+subtitle: (5th year Ph.D candidate in physics at New York University)

 profile:
   align: right
   image: prof_pic.jpg
+  image_circular: false # crops the image to make it circular
   address: >
     <p>935</p>
     <p>726 Broadway</p>